vuminhtue/SMU_Workshop_Linux/_episodes/04-working_with_files_and_directories.md

 $ cd
 $ mkdir thesis
 ~~~
+{: .bash}

 Since `thesis` is a relative path
 (i.e., doesn't have a leading slash),
 the new directory is created in the current working directory.
-If you type `;s`, you should se it listed.
+If you type `ls`, you should see it listed.

-{: .output}

 > ## Good Names for Files and Directories
 >